linzhiqi/nativescript-wechat-share/README.md

 #### Prepare codes before sharing

-1. customize the logic for the handlOpenUrl and openUrl methods of your UIApplicationDelegate, so that it is handled by WXApi.handleOpenURLDelegate.
+1. Customize the logic for the handlOpenUrl and openUrl methods of your UIApplicationDelegate, so that it is handled by WXApi.handleOpenURLDelegate.
 So you will have a app.ios.ts similar to this:
     ```
 var application = require("application");
 var wechatPlugin = require("nativescript-wechat-share");